Semrush helps you:

 Now we’re talking.

-Now it’s time to dig deep through the list and find category-focused keywords that match what your site sells.
+Now dig through the list to find category-focused keywords that match your site’s offerings.

 You’d go to the “Pet Supplies” category:

-And Amazon will show you keywords they use to describe their dog food-related categories in the sidebar:
+Amazon will show you keywords they use to describe their dog food-related products in the sidebar filters:

-These are all GREAT keywords to consider using for your dog food ecommerce category pages.
+These are all valuable keywords to consider using for your dog food ecommerce category pages.

 Amazon is a great resource for finding category page keywords.
-But it’s far from the only place you can find category page keywords that your customers search for every day.
+But it’s far from the only place.

 Headphones – Homepage

-Once you’ve exhausted Wikipedia’s keyword suggestions, it’s time to move onto one of my favorite keyword research tools: SEMrush.
+Once you’ve exhausted these keyword suggestions, it’s time to move onto one of my favorite keyword research tools: Semrush.

 The strategies I outlined so far should have helped you get a hefty list of keyword ideas.